Inbibo/adonisfx_docs/docs/maya/tools.md

     <figure>
       <img src="images/paint_tool_attachment_attribute.png">
-      <figcaption><b>Figure 8</b>: AdonisFX Paint Tool listing multiple transform attachments.</figcaption>
+      <figcaption><b>Figure 4</b>: AdonisFX Paint Tool listing multiple transform attachments.</figcaption>
     </figure>

-  - **Stretching** and **Compression Resistance**
+  - **Compression Resistance** and **Stretching Resistance**
+    - Compression resistance is set to 1.0 by default.
+With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
+Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get compressed.
     - Stretching resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get stretched.
-    - Compression resistance is set to 1.0 by default.
-With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
-Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get compressed.
   - **Fibers**
     - When selecting the fibers attribute, the fibers debugger will automatically get enabled, displaying the muscle fibers.
     - The initial direction displayed will be the one estimated by tendon weights.